 1/4 cup peanuts, coarsely chopped

 1 lime, quartered, for garnish

 In a saucepan over medium heat, combine the sugar, rice vinegar, fish sauce, ginger, and garlic.
 Cook, stirring often, just until bubbles appear at the edges and the sugar has dissolved.
 (Alternatively, microwave in 30-second bursts until the sugar has dissolved and the dressing is hot.)

 Remove from heat and cool to room temperature.
 With a slotted spoon, remove and discard the ginger and garlic.

 Taste the dressing for seasoning and add more sugar, 1/2 teaspoon at a time, if you like.
 The dressing should be a nice balance of vinegary and sweet.

 This can be prepared several days in advance; keep refrigerated.

-2 Bake the chicken: Warm the oven to 400F.
-In a bowl, combine the hoisin and oyster sauces with the canola oil.
+Preheat the oven to 400°F. In a bowl, combine the hoisin and oyster sauces with the canola oil.
 Add the chicken and turn well to coat all over.